 This condition is imposed under section 159YC(2)(a) of the Education Act 1989.

-The TEO must only use SAC funding (including SSG funding):
+The TEO must only use SAC funding:

 - a) lawfully, responsibly, and for the purposes for which the funding is provided; and - b) in a manner consistent with the appropriate use of public funds.